remotelock/slate/source/includes/_getting-started.md

 <aside class="notice">
   This method only works for the Wi-Fi enabled RemoteLocks.
-If you need to work with the ResortLock algorithmic lock, refer to the <strong>Working with ResortLocks</strong> section below.
+If you need to work with the ResortLock algorithmic lock, refer to the <a href="#getting-started-working-with-resortlocks-optional">Working with
+  ResortLocks</a> section below.
 </aside>

 This step is very similar to the previous one.
 However, in step 1 you'll be